Advertisement

 Lisbon trams operate between 6 am and 10:30 pm

-The Tram 28 route, known as E28, passes through many of Lisbon’s most popular tourist attractions and landmarks, including the Sé Cathedral and the Portas do Sol tram stop, which is close to the entrance of São Jorge Castle.
+The Tram 28 route, known as E28, passes through many of Lisbon’s most popular tourist attractions and landmarks in Lisbon, including the Sé Cathedral and the Portas do Sol tram stop, which is close to the entrance of São Jorge Castle.

 It also makes stops in Estrela, a calm and affluent neighborhood, and at the Basílica da Estrela, which features a beautiful Baroque façade and a huge domed roof.